 “For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.”
 The Bible John 3:16.

 Jesus said: “Whoever believes and is baptised will be saved” Mark 16:16.

 The Bible teaches that baptism comes after a person has started to believe in Jesus for themselves.
 It is the first step on the path of discipleship.
 Every description of Christian baptism in the Bible shows this order of events.
 For example:

-“The Corinthians who heard Paul believed and were baptized.”
+“The Corinthians who heard Paul believed and were baptised.”
 Acts 18:18.
-“Simon himself believed and was baptized.”
+“Simon himself believed and was baptised.”
 Acts 8:13.